Sorry, this program is not available for local students.

 This program is delivered face-to-face with most materials available online through Blackboard, our online learning management system.

 RMIT offers a variety of learning and teaching approaches including lectures, seminars, workshops, presentations, and group discussions.
-These are primarily in English.

 You will have access to online resources through the myRMIT student portal.